-Our Living City: Theresa MarionVoices of the West End: The Pacific Heights Housing Co-operative
+Our Living City: Theresa, Pacific Heights Housing Co-operative

-The Pacific Heights Housing Co-operative is a community on the edge of downtown Vancouver made up of a seven-story apartment building and eight rehabilitated heritage homes.
-We asked Theresa Marion, a longtime Pacific Heights resident and member of the Board of Directors, a few questions about her experiences of 25+ years in co-op housing.
-Pacific Heights–right in the heart of Vancouver–is one of a number of co-operative and co-housing communities around the city.
-We want to highlight diversity and uniqueness of the communities that make up Vancouver.
+The Pacific Heights Housing Co-operative is a community on the edge of downtown off Pacific St. and Burrard made up of a seven-story apartment building and eight rehabilitated heritage homes.
+We learn from Theresa, a longtime Pacific Heights resident and member of the Board of Directors, about the benefits and challenges of co-op housing as well as her life in the West End as a long time member in the community.

 All images were taken by Ben Geisberg, unless otherwise specified.